ultimatecodelab/AI-Heuristically-Informed-Fuzzy-Maze/README.md

 z to zoom out ( please move the player while you are zoomed out, you will be able to see the path being dynamically generated as you move through the maze.

 ###How to run ?

-Clone the project using the above url
+1: Clone the project from the above link

+2: Unzip MazeGame.zip

+    - resources folder (contains resources)
+    - mazegame.jar

+execute **java -cp "./mazegame.jar;lib/*" ie.gmit.sw.game.GameRunner**

+You can also import the project to eclipse and run it.

 import the project (HeuristicallyInformedMaze) in eclipse, please ensure the fuzzy logic library  is added in the build path.